 In the tradition of the International Society of Indoor Air Quality and Climate (ISIAQ) HEALTHY BUILDINGS (HB) Conferences dating back to 1988, we are proud to announce the 16th conference in this series.
-The Conference is being held in Honolulu, Hawaii, January 18–20, 2021, hosted by the Cleaning Industry Research Institute (CIRI).
+The Conference is being held in a live, virtual format on January 18–20, 2021, hosted by the Cleaning Industry Research Institute (CIRI).
 ISIAQ program chairs, Dr. Kerry Kinney and Dr. Richard Shaughnessy, have selected the theme “Bridging the Gap Between Research and Practice – In the Age of COVID-19 and Beyond.”
 This groundbreaking conference will connect the scientific research of ISIAQ’s core membership with the experience of practitioners and technicians in the fields of IAQ pertaining to ventilation, buildings, building maintenance, indoor chemistry, cleaning, disaster restoration, biological contamination, comfort, and health implications of indoor exposures.
 Special emphasis will be placed on COVID-19 and implications on the indoor environment for this and future generations.
-Healthy Buildings 2021 – America will be presented both on site (with appropriate social distancing measures) and via digital livestream.
-We look forward to seeing you in Honolulu, in 2022!

 Meet the Conference President